alexander1914/fundamentals-typescript/README.md

 # fundamentals-typescript
-At this moment, I am learning more fundamentals about TypeScript and doing some integration.
+At this moment, I am learning more fundamentals about TypeScript and doing some integration.cls

 # Promises:
 é uma promessa algo que vai chegar no futuro que trabalha com sincronismo.